South Venice is a Beach and Boating Community – No Deed Restrictions

 Don’t like Homeowners Associations and their rules and regulations?
 Have a closer look at the South Venice Beach Community.

 Now, it gets even better: South Venice has its own deeded 1,300 foot beachfront property on the Gulf of Mexico.
 A community-owned ferry takes the sun seekers to the other side – across the Intracoastal Waterway.
 The ferry will cross the Intracoastal every day except on Wednesdays.
 This is the only day when the ferryman gets a well-earned rest, and volunteers keep up the boat.
-A monthly contribution of $35 (or an annual fee of $90) will get you over to the other side.
+A monthly contribution or an annual fee will get you over to the other side.
 If you like the ride you can go back and forth every 30 minutes – until the sun sets and the captain goes to bed.

 “Is that all the community has to offer?”
 You may now ask, dear reader.
 Well, don’t be surprised, there is even more than a boat ramp, a private beach, a beach ferry, and interesting community activities.
 Shamrock Park, situated at the north end of the community, offers tennis and basketball courts and a playground for the little ones; a Club House/Community Center, and miles and miles of biking/hiking trails along the Intracoastal Waterway, and Alligator Creek round out the picture.

 However, when driving through the community you will notice easily that South Venice is different from other communities.
 South Venice is one of the few communities in Florida with this “old Florida” charm.
-If you are looking for a sleek and stylish community with upscale homes, manicured lawns and neatly trimmed flower beds – South Venice is not really the place for you.
+If you are looking for a sleek and stylish community with upscale homes, manicured lawns and neatly trimmed flower beds – South Venice is not really the place for you.’

 To make a long story short: South Venice is not for everyone, but if you do not like the rules and regulations of a deed restricted community, or if you try to avoid paying high monthly fees for maintenance or amenities you will never use – you might consider moving to this charming “Old Florida” beach community.
 If you want to look into other areas in Venice, click here for more information.